Celebrities’ real names revealed

 One of pop music's biggest stars is actually named Peter Hernandez.
 Growing up in a musical family in Hawaii, Hernandez's father would call him Bruno from a young age, saying that he looked so much like the wrestler Bruno Sammartino.
 It wasn't until he moved to L.A. at age 17 to pursue music that he adopted Bruno Mars as his stage name.
 He made his surname Mars because when people would tell him that he was out of this world, he would respond, "I guess I'm from Mars."

 Joaquin Phoenix has gone through a few name changes.
 As a child actor, he went by Leaf Phoenix in order to have a nature-themed name like his siblings River, Rain, Liberty, and Summer, but his name at birth was Joaquin Bottom.
 When his family left the Children of God religious group when Joaquin was just 4, they changed their last names to Phoenix to signify their rebirth and a new beginning.

 Olivia Cockburn (Olivia Wilde)

-You might want to change your last name if it was Cockburn, too.
-The Cockburn name is actually pretty significant in the political and literary history of England, and Olivia grew up in a family full of prolific writers and journalists.
-Olivia, however, knew at age 2 that she wanted to be an actress.
-She changed her last name to Wilde in high school as an homage to the writer Oscar Wilde, paying tribute to the writers in her family who often used pen names.
+The Cockburn name is actually pretty significant in the political and literary history of England, and Olivia grew up in a family full of prolific writers and journalists, but Olivia knew at age 2 that she wanted to be an actress.
+She changed her name to Olivia Wilde in high school as an homage to the writer Oscar Wilde, paying tribute to the writers in her family who often used pen names.

 Katheryn Hudson (Katy Perry)